scala-hamsters/hamsters/README.md

 ```

 ## Coming soon
- * basic HList with conversions from/to tuples
+ * Simple HList with conversions from/to tuples
- * basic type Union
+ * Simple type Union